rafalkesik/sample_app/README.md

 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).

-You can view the page on the live web here: [*https://sample-app-yyq0.onrender.com*](https://sample-app-yyq0.onrender.com)
+For now the page is not available on the Live Web.
+But you can open it locally - instructions below.

 ## License